samtech09/pg2go/README.md

 [pg2go] is a [PostgreSQL] script that generates [Go] struct definitions for all tables in a database.

+Note: Now column comments will also be included with struct fields.

+ToDo: Adding table comments just before struct definition.

 It is designed to be run directly against a database using the official `psql` command, and the output of that redirected to a new `.go` source file.

 Here is an example Unix shell session demonstrating this (it interacts with a hypothetical database called `blogdb`):